-Maternal/child care is a core discipline of the specialty of Family Medicine.
-The scope of practice for family physicians in maternity/child care may range from only managing medical problems during pregnancy, prenatal care only, or comprehensive care of low-risk pregnancy to comprehensive care of high-risk pregnancy, including performing cesarean deliveries.
-The American Academy of Family Physicians (AAFP) advocates that ALL Family Medicine residents receive basic maternal/child care training and that those residents who plan to practice the full scope of maternal/child care receive advanced training to include management of complications and surgical intervention.
+Pregnancy, perinatal, and newborn care is a core discipline of the specialty of Family Medicine.
+The scope of practice for family physicians in pregnancy, perinatal, and newborn care is wide-ranging and may include preconception and prenatal care, management of medical complications during pregnancy, and comprehensive care of low- and high-risk pregnancies, including performing cesarean deliveries.
+Family physicians may provide immediate postpartum contraception, treatment for postpartum depression, permanent sterilization following delivery, and postpartum contraceptive management.
+Family physicians provide postpartum continuity of care to monitor and prevent sequelae of post-gestational conditions such as hypertension and diabetes mellitus.
+The American Academy of Family Physicians (AAFP) advocates that all Family Medicine residents receive basic pregnancy, perinatal, and newborn care training and that those residents who plan to practice the full scope of pregnancy, perinatal, and newborn care receive advanced training to include management of complications and surgical intervention.

-The AAFP will employ the following strategies to accomplish this goal:
+The AAFP continues in the following efforts to accomplish this goal:

 a.
 Promote pregnancy, perinatal, and newborn care by family physicians to the public.

 b.
 Advocate for national tort reform and specifically for relief in pregnancy, perinatal, and newborn care critical access area.